• Diamond Home page

 eBIC is housed in a modern, purpose built facility, with microscopes located on the ground floor, with the exception of Titan Krios 1 which is a short walk away in Diamond's synchrotron building.

-eBIC users who visit site have use of break-out areas and a kitchen (with tea/coffee & drinking water, plus the use of a fridge & microwave).
-A short stroll across the road is the on-site restaurant, where meals & snacks can be purchased.
+eBIC users who visit site have use of break-out areas and a kitchen (with tea, coffee, water cooler, and the use of a fridge and microwave).
+A short stroll across the road is the on-site restaurant, where meals and snacks can be purchased.

 What needs to be organised ahead of microscope sessions?